AlphaLock/Embedding-Machine-Learning-Model-into-Web-Application/README.md

 Exploratory Data Analysis (EDA)
 Dataset
-The sepsis prediction model was built using a dataset downloaded from kaggle containing patient information.
+The sepsis prediction model was built using a dataset downloaded from Kaggle containing patient information.
 The dataset columns include:

 PRG: Patient's PRG (Placeholder for a feature)
 PL: Patient's PL (Placeholder for a feature)